roboflow/awesome-openai-vision-api-experiments/README.md

 <h1 align="center">openai vision api experiments 🧪</h1>

-## 👋 hello
+## 👋 Hello

-Must-have resource for anyone who wants to experiment with and build on the [OpenAI Vision API](https://platform.openai.com/docs/guides/vision).
+The must-have resource for anyone who wants to experiment with and build on the [OpenAI Vision API](https://platform.openai.com/docs/guides/vision).
 This repository serves as a hub for innovative experiments, showcasing a variety of applications ranging from simple image classifications to advanced zero-shot learning models.
 It's a space for